 And most SaaS companies do it, such as Proposify:

-Now let’s look at some paid lead generation strategies that you can try, and if they work you can then double down on them.
+Now let’s look at some paid lead generation strategies that you can try.
+If they work, you can then double down on them.

 Social media advertising

-We talked about organic social media earlier, so this is the paid side of it.
+We talked about organic social media earlier, so this is the paid side of advertising your business.

 First, let’s make it clear that your audience is on social media.
-I don’t care if you’re selling blue widgets or multiple six figure parking systems, your buyer is on social media.
+I don’t care if you’re selling blue widgets or multiple six-figure parking systems–your customers are on social media.